-Picking the right squash: Squash should be firm and without bruises.
-You’ll know you have a fresh butternut squash when you cut the squash in half the flesh is bright orange with plump seeds.
+Picking the right squash: Squash should be firm and heavy.
+You’ll know you have a fresh pumpkin or butternut squash when you cut the squash in half the flesh is bright orange with plump seeds.
 You can scoop out the seeds, dry them off and set them aside to toast later.
 The seeds, once toasted and lightly salted, can be sprinkled on a butternut squash bisque or on a salad.
 Check back for more recipes with squashes.

 The filling for the empanadas: Preheat your oven to 375 for a half hour and drizzle squash with olive oil and sprinkle with kosher salt.
 Place flesh side down on baking sheet and bake for 45 minutes or until the outer skin is soft to touch.

-To make the empanadas, use your favorite puff pastry recipe or buy a high quality frozen brand.
+To make the empanadas, use your favorite empanada dough recipe or buy a high quality frozen brand of puff pastry.
 Sprinkle counter with flour and roll out the pastry.
 Cut into 2 to 3 inch squares and place a half teaspoon in each pocket, fold diagonally like a turnover and seal the edges.

 Brush with egg wash and sprinkle tops with sesame seeds and a touch of Demerara sugar and bake for 25 minutes or until golden brown.